-The historians of the late 1960s have emphasized the work of a group of white college activists who courageously took to the streets to protest the war in Vietnam and continuing racial inequality.
-Poor and working-class whites have tended to be painted as spectators, reactionaries, and, even, racists.
-Most Americans, the story goes, just watched the political movements of the sixties go by.
+Historians of the period have traditionally emphasized the work of white college activists who courageously took to the streets to protest the war in Vietnam and continuing racial inequality.
+Poor and working-class whites have often been painted as spectators, reactionaries, and, even, racists.
+But authors James Tracy and Amy Sonnie disprove that narrative.

 + JOIN Community Union brought together southern migrants, student radicals, and welfare recipients in Chicago to fight for housing, health, and welfare . . .